usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 ## 1. <a name="purpose"></a>Purpose

-_Sections 1 - 5 are informative._

 This recommendation and its companion documents, SP 800-63A, SP 800-63B, and SP 800-63C, provide technical guidelines to agencies for the implementation of digital authentication.

 <a name="sec2"></a>

 ## 2. <a name="intro"></a>Introduction

+>**MG: This intro feels really long before getting into 2.1.
+Consider breaking it up somwehere, maybe after the bulletted list, and then moving the last paragraph before 2.1 up, then separating the rest.
+I took a shot at it.**

-Digital authentication is the process of establishing confidence in user identities presented to an information system.
-Digital authentication presents a technical challenge when this process involves the remote authentication of individual people over a network.
-This recommendation provides technical guidelines to agencies to allow an individual person to remotely authenticate his/her identity to a Federal Information Technology (IT) system.
+Digital authentication is the process of determining the validity of one or more credentials used to claim a digital identity.
+Digital authentication presents a technical challenge when this process involves the remote authentication of subjects over an open network.
+This recommendation provides technical guidelines to agencies to allow a subject to remotely authenticate their identity to a Federal system.
 This recommendation also provides guidelines for credential service providers (CSPs), verifiers, and relying parties (RPs).

-This document suite describes authenticator assurance and identity assurance as separate metrics, and provides a mapping between these metrics and the overall level of assurance.
+This document suite describes authenticator assurance and identity assurance as separate ordinal measurements, and provides a mapping between these metrics and the overall level of assurance.
 These technical guidelines supplement OMB guidance, *E-Authentication Guidance for Federal Agencies* \[[OMB M-04-04](#M-04-04)\] and supersede NIST SP 800-63-1 and SP 800-63-2.
 OMB M-04-04 defines four levels of assurance, Levels 1 to 4, in terms of the consequences of authentication errors and misuse of credentials.
 Level 1 is the lowest assurance level and Level 4 is the highest.
-The guidance defines the required level of assurance in terms of the likely consequences of an authentication error.
-As the consequences of an authentication error become more serious, the required level of assurance increases.
-The OMB guidance provides agencies with criteria for determining the level of assurance required for specific digital transactions and systems, based on the risks and their likelihood of occurrence.
+The guidance defines the required level of assurance in terms of the potential consequences of an authentication error.
+As the consequences of an authentication error become more severe, the required level of assurance increases.
+The OMB guidance provides agencies with criteria for determining the level of assurance required for specific digital transactions and systems, based on the likelihood of occurrence and potential impact should they occur.

 These guidelines support the mitigation of the negative impacts induced by an authentication error by separating the individual elements of identity assurance into discrete, component parts.
 For non-federated systems, agencies will select two components, referred to as *Identity Assurance Level (IAL)* and *Authenticator Assurance Level (AAL)*.
 For federated systems, a third component, *Federation Assurance Level (FAL)*, is included.

 These guidelines do not view LOA in the context of a single ordinal that drive all implementation specific requirements.
-Rather, by combining appropriate business and privacy risk management side-by-side with mission need, agencies are encouraged to consider IAL, AAL, and FAL as distinct options that do not require parity.
-However, it is still possible, and in many instances necessary, to carry the same level per IAL, AAL, and FAL.
-[Section 5](#sec5) provides options that support agency selection of the appropriate IAL, AAL and FAL combinations while adhering to OMB M-04-04 to protect all government digital services.
+Rather, by combining appropriate risk management for business, security, and privacy side-by-side with mission need, agencies are encouraged to consider IAL, AAL, and FAL as distinct options; while many systems will have the same numerical level for each of IAL, AAL, and FAL, this not a requirement and agencies should not assume they will be the same in any given system.
+[Section 5](#sec5) provides options that support agency selection of the appropriate IAL, AAL and FAL combinations while adhering to OMB M-04-04 to protect government digital services.
 In addition, this section also provides a mapping of IAL, AAL, and FAL to OMB M-04-04 LOAs for digital services that requires the same levels.

 The components of identity assurance detailed in these guidelines are as follows:

-* **IAL** refers to the robustness of the identity proofing process and the binding between one or more authenticators and the records pertaining to a specific individual.
+* **IAL** refers to the robustness of the identity proofing process and the binding between one or more authenticators and the records pertaining to a specific subject.
 * **AAL** refers to the robustness of the authentication process itself.
 * **FAL** refers to the robustness of the assertion protocol utilized by a federation to communicate authentication and attribute information (if applicable) to a relying party.

 As such, SP 800-63 is organized as a suite of documents as follows:

+>**MG: update to match executive summary changes**

-- SP 800-63-3 *Digital Authentication Guideline* - Provides an overview of general authentication frameworks, for using authenticators, credentials, and assertions together in an information system, and possible methods of selecting discrete assurance levels. _This document is informative._
+- SP 800-63-3 *Digital Authentication Guideline* - Provides an overview of general authentication frameworks for using authenticators, credentials, and assertions together in a system, and possible methods of selecting discrete assurance levels. _This document is informative._

 - SP 800-63A *Enrollment and Identity Proofing* - Provides guidelines on processes by which an individual is enrolled in an identity system and identity proofed. _This document contains both normative and informative material._